 - Consider installing an automatic fire sprinkler system in your residence.

 - Ask your local fire department to inspect your residence for fire safety and prevention.

-If you require more information about any of these topics, visit the U.S. Fire Administration's website at: http://www.usfa.fema.gov
+For more information about fire prevention and preparedness, visit the U.S. Fire Administration's website at: http://www.usfa.fema.gov